tu-darmstadt-ros-pkg/hector_waypoint_order/README.md

 ## Cost computer

-For computing the waypoint order costs between the waypoints are required.
+For computing the waypoint order, costs between the waypoints are required.
 Therefore, a base class called `CostComputerBase` is implemented.
 Subclasses provide different ways of computing costs and are implemented as plugins.